cucumber/docs/content/community/contributing.md

 If you can, write a Unit Test or a Cucumber Feature that demonstrates the bug.
 On occasion, we might ask you to provide a [Minimal, Complete, and Verifiable example](https://stackoverflow.com/help/mcve) (preferably in the form of a Github project).

-If you file a Github issue without providing following these quidelines, your ticket may be closed.
+If you file a Github issue without providing following these guidelines, your ticket may be closed.
 If that happens, please provide the missing information in the ticket to have it reopened.

 Whenever possible, please provide a Pull Request yourself that fixes the issue and/or consider adding your solution to the documentation.

 # You want a new feature

 Start by creating a ticket.
 Then, create a Cucumber Feature and start implementing it.
 It also helps if you add unit tests for the low level code.

+If you want to discuss your feature and possible solution, you can do so in the GitHub issue, or on one of the [support forums](/community/get-in-touch).

 # You want to update the documentation